Eschatologue/CM_wiki/docs/spells/2nd-level.md

 If you drop the weapon or throw it, it dissipates at the end of the turn.
 Thereafter, while the spell persists, you can use a :rsc-bonus-action: **Bonus Action** to cause the sword to reappear in your hand.

 ***At Higher Levels.*** When you cast this spell using a 3rdor 4th-level spell slot, the damage increases to 3d8.
 When you cast it using a 5thor 6th-level spell slot, the damage increases to 4d8.
-When you cast it using a spell slot of 7th level or higher, the damage increases to 5d8.
+When you cast it using a :rsc-spell-slot: **Spell Slot** of 7th level or higher, the damage increases to 5d8.

 ### Shatter
 *2nd-level evocation*